 Can you change your Medigap plan on your birthday?

 Yes.
-In fact, you can change from one Medigap to another at any time if you can pass the underwriting.
-However, five states have a birthday rule allowing you to make changes every year without needing medical underwriting.
+You can change from one Medigap to another anytime if you can pass the underwriting.
+However, five states have a birthday rule allowing you to make changes yearly without needing medical underwriting.

 If I move to a state with a birthday rule, will it apply to me?

 Yes.
-The birthday rule will apply to residents in the state that has a birthday rule in effect.
-Once you become a state resident, you’ll be eligible to use the birthday rule.
+The birthday rule will apply to residents in the state with a birthday rule.
+Once you become a state resident, you can use the birthday rule.

 Yes.
 The states listed above all have the annual birthday rule.
-The states below all have state-specific regulations that allow you to change your Medigap without underwriting.
+The states below have state-specific regulations allowing you to change your Medigap without underwriting.

 Washington, Missouri, New York, and Connecticut all have state-specific rules you could qualify for if you’re a resident.

-Do you have a birthday coming up, and feel like help is needed navigating the birthday rules for your state?
+Do you have a birthday coming up and feel like help navigating the birthday rules for your state is needed?
 We have experienced licensed insurance agents that specialize in Medicare who can assist.